-|Resource allocation across industrial sectors, poverty and income inequality in Ethiopia: CGE modelling approach||Ethiopia||Poverty and inequality|
+|Resource allocation across industrial sectors, poverty and income inequality in Ethiopia: CGE modelling approach||Ethiopia||Poverty and Inequality|

-|Economy-wide impacts of Technological Change in Food Staples in Ethiopia||Ethiopia||Impacts of government programs , Labor markets|
+|Economy-wide impacts of Technological Change in Food Staples in Ethiopia||Ethiopia||Poverty and Inequality , Agriculture and food security|

-|The effects of minimum wages on the labour market and income distribution in Kenya; a CGE analysis||Kenya||Poverty and inequality , Impacts of government programs , Labor markets|
+|The effects of minimum wages on the labour market and income distribution in Kenya; a CGE analysis||Kenya||Poverty and Inequality , Labour markets and employment|

-|The role of Micro and Small Scale Enterprises in Ethiopian Economy; Government Intervention and Alternative Strategies: CGE Analysis||Ethiopia||Gender , Poverty and inequality , Education and training , Impacts of government programs|
+|The role of Micro and Small Scale Enterprises in Ethiopian Economy; Government Intervention and Alternative Strategies: CGE Analysis||Ethiopia||Poverty and Inequality , Entrepreneurship|

-|Alternative Policy Strategy to ADLI for Ethiopia: A Dynamic CGE Framework Analysis||Ethiopia||Poverty and inequality , Impacts of government programs|
+|Alternative Policy Strategy to ADLI for Ethiopia: A Dynamic CGE Framework Analysis||Ethiopia||Poverty and Inequality , Fiscal policy|

 Copyright © 2008-2021 PEP.
 All rights reserved.

 If you have any question or if you need assistance, please contact: firstname.lastname@example.org.